aagrawal10/whiterabbitai/README.md

 # whiterabbitai

-A simple database replication system
+A windows based database replication system for whiterabbitai